gromacs/gromacs/docs/user-guide/mdp-options.rst

    .. mdp-value:: h-angles

-      Convert all bonds and additionally the angles that involve H-atoms to bond-constraints.
+      Convert all bonds to constraints and convert the angles that involve H-atoms to bond-constraints.

    .. mdp-value:: all-angles

-      Convert all bonds and angles to bond-constraints.
+      Convert all bonds to constraints and all angles to bond-constraints.

 .. mdp:: constraint-algorithm

+   Chooses which solver satisfies any non-SETTLE holonomic constraints.

    .. mdp-value:: LINCS